gavrilaf/OpenCVRecognizer/README.md

 Project uses OpenCV iOS framework from http://opencv.org.
 I haven't added opencv.framework on github because is too big.
 So, if you want to run project you have to download opencv and add opencv.framework manually.

+It's just a sample, so application crashes on big images, doesn't recognize rotated or dirty plates, etc.
+I'm planning to improve it in future.

 ##Application screenshot
 ![Screenshot](IMG_1309.PNG)